bjuppa/metatagbag/README.md

 </head>
 ```

-Casting a `MetaTagBag` to a string will also bring out the HTML representation:
+Casting a `MetaTagBag` to `string` will also bring out the HTML representation:

 ```php
 echo $bag; //Implicit string casting